GitHub integration

 In GitHub you have to set up a webhook in each repository to be integrated with OpenProject.

-You need to configure just two things in the webhook.
+Only two settings need to be configured in the webhook.
 The Content Type has to be application/json

 .
 The Payload URL must point to your OpenProject server’s GitHub webhook endpoint (/webhooks/github